aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 });
 ```

 `InitCommand` can not be used to start long-running processes.
-But if your Linux
+At deploy time,
+`cfn-init` will always wait for the process to exit before continuing, causing
+the CloudFormation deployment to fail because the signal hasn't been received
+within the expected timeout.

+Instead, you should install a service configuration file onto your machine `InitFile`,
+and then use `InitService` to start it.

-OS is using SystemD (like Amazon Linux 2 or higher), the CDK has helpers to
+If your Linux OS is using SystemD (like Amazon Linux 2 or higher), the CDK has
-create a long-running service using CFN Init.
+helpers to create a long-running service using CFN Init.
 You can create a
 SystemD-compatible config file using `InitService.systemdConfigFile()`, and
 start it immediately.
 The following examples shows how to start a trivial Python
 3 web server: